brrond/Forestry-Accounting/README.md

 # Forestry-Accounting

-The project was created as final project in 2023 by Daniil Onishchenko.

-## Models and architectures
+The project was developed as a graduation work of computer science degree and now has become playground for different AI projects.

+## Deforestation-reforestation detection with NDVI Based CNN

+The actual part of the original project.
+The idea is to use two NDVIs (from two different timestamps) to compare vegetation change and visualize change map.

 ### Architectures